Wolf3s/xbmc4xbox-python/python/Doc/library/xml.sax.rst

 .. exception:: SAXParseException(msg, exception, locator)

    Subclass of :exc:`SAXException` raised on parse errors.
-Instances of this class are passed to the methods of the SAX :class:`~xml.sax.handler.ErrorHandler` interface to provide information about the parse error.
-This class supports the SAX :class:`~xml.sax.xmlreader.Locator` interface as well as the :class:`SAXException` interface.
+Instances of this class are passed to the methods of the SAX :class:`ErrorHandler` interface to provide information about the parse error.
+This class supports the SAX :class:`Locator` interface as well as the :class:`SAXException` interface.

-.. exception:: SAXNotRecognizedException(msg[, exception])
+.. exception:: SAXNotRecognizedException(msg, exception=None)

-   Subclass of :exc:`SAXException` raised when a SAX :class:`~xml.sax.xmlreader.XMLReader` is confronted with an unrecognized feature or property.
+   Subclass of :exc:`SAXException` raised when a SAX :class:`XMLReader` is confronted with an unrecognized feature or property.
 SAX applications and extensions may use this class for similar purposes.

-.. exception:: SAXNotSupportedException(msg[, exception])
+.. exception:: SAXNotSupportedException(msg, exception=None)

-   Subclass of :exc:`SAXException` raised when a SAX :class:`~xml.sax.xmlreader.XMLReader` is asked to enable a feature that is not supported, or to set a property to a value that the implementation does not support.
+   Subclass of :exc:`SAXException` raised when a SAX :class:`XMLReader` is asked to enable a feature that is not supported, or to set a property to a value that the implementation does not support.
 SAX applications and extensions may use this class for similar purposes.